john-science/john-science.github.io/_drafts/2016-11-24-fav-text-based-games.md

     > escape
     You are so keen to escape that you literally leap through the fabric of the space-time continuum.
 You wake up in a shack in tenth-century Earth.
 A dressing gown, a toothbrush, and a flathead axe lie by your bed.
 Before you have a chance to move, Mongol hordes sweep magnificently across the plains of central Asia.
 They knock down your shack and burn the remains with you inside.
 You lost interest in the rest of the game.

 The Hitchhiker's Guide is a hilarious, plot-based, story-driven game based on the hit sci-fi comedy novel by Douglas Adams.
 Adams had a real gift for humor and loved technology.
 The writing in the game is great, with a really relaxed and fun tone.
 It follows the story of the first book in the series pretty closely.
 The game itself *might* be easier if you've read the book, but honestly I doubt it.
-This game will kill you a lot.
+This game will kill you - a lot.
 If that sounds frustrating, this probably isn't the game for you.

 **Pro Tip #1:** If you type "restart" after you die, sometimes you will start up in the next chapter of the game, instead of having to start from scratch.

-**Pro Tip #2:** If you're version of the game allows you to save your progress, do it a lot.
-Because you're going to die a lot.
+**Pro Tip #2:** If you're version of the game allows you to save your progress, do it as often as you can.

 * [Play Online - 20th Anniversary Edition](http://www.bbc.co.uk/programmes/articles/1g84m0sXpnNCv84GpN2PLZG/the-hitchhikers-guide-to-the-galaxy-game-30th-anniversary-edition) - This is the one I like best.
 * [Play Online - Original](http://www.douglasadams.com/creations/infocomjava.html)